Yoast/wordpress-seo/readme.txt

 Other:

-* Removes support for the Facebook App ID, as our research strongly suggests that this feature is deprecated on Facebook's side.
+* Removes support for the Facebook App ID, as Facebook has indicated this feature is deprecated on their side.
 * Adds a notification that tells the user to install and activate the Yoast SEO Multilingual plugin when the WPML plugin is installed and activated.

 = 15.4 =